jaft24/Pokedex_BackEnd_Project/README.md

  | client_secret |  sHXxsqaebT4jeGWlLqTHLs4EUqMG31R5  |

 # 2. Capture End Points (Authorization JWT Token Needed = Bearer + Token)
+NB: Please note that since you ran all the changelog files as new and filled table values from local csv files, the captured table will be empty.
+Thus, you will need to run the capture api to capture some pokemon in order to retrive a list of captured pokemon by the authenticated trainer, or else the retrieve end point will return an empty list.
 1. Capture pokemon by specifying the Id. http://localhost:8081/api/capture/{id}
 2. Retrive a list of all the captured pokemon by the Logged In trainer. http://localhost:8081/api/capture/getAll
 3. Remove a pokemon from a captured list. http://localhost:8081/api/capture/remove/{id}